jecki/DHParser/documentation_src/manuals/04_compile.rst

 earlier stage (origin) in the the pipeline to a following stage (target) via a transformation or compilation function.
-Pipelines are created by providing junctions from for each intermediate stage from the starting stage (usually the last stage of the standard pipeline) to one or more ending stages.
+Pipelines are created by providing junctions from for each intermediate stage from the starting stage (usually the last stage of the standard pipline) to one or more ending stages.
 Bifurcations a created simply by providing to different junctions starting from the same origin stage.
 (It is not allowed to have more than one junction for one and the same target stages.)